Don´t forget warm clothes!!

 I have been on two tours out of Uyuni.
 I went with Colque Tours in 2003 and had a good experience.
 There were only 4 passengers, so we had more room.
 The food was good and ample enough.
 Their quarters in Chuvica were new and nice (6 twin beds and a bathroom in each room, running water and nice dining room).
 The food was tasty and the entertainment after dinner from the local orphange was excellent.
 Their facilities at Laguna Colorado were barely adequate (small rooms with 3 bunk beds each and shared, bad restroom facilities); however, they may have a new facility there now.
 This southern loop is 3-4 days and has some of the most amazing sights you will ever see.

 I went to the northern Salar de Uyuni with Thunupa Tours in 2006.
 This time it was 4 passengers with a driver and cook.
 The service and food were excellent; however, the running water system in their Coquesa quarters broke down during the night and the bathrooms got pretty bad.
 Otherwise, their facilities in Coquesa are quite good.
 They have a covered central dining area and individual rooms with beds made of salt blocks.
 This location also has the advantage of being near the mummy caves at the base of a snow-capped volcano on the edge of the Salar.

-In Jun 08 I happened to chat with my friend, Mario Nina (Zig-Zag Eco Tours and Treks in La Paz).
+In Jun 08 I happened to chat with my friend, Mario Nina (then Zig-Zag Eco Tours and Treks and now in 2015 Don Mario Tours in La Paz).
 He was then recommending Cordillera Tours in Uyuni.
 He said that they even have their own small salt hotel near San Juan.

 - Road Trip